 Turner leads Pacers to 107-94 victory over 76ers

-Indiana Pacers forward Paul George looks to pass in front of Philadelphia 76ers guards Nik Stauskas and Gerald Henderson a during the second half of an NBA basketball game in Indianapolis, Sunday, March 26, 2017.
+Indiana Pacers center Myles Turner goes over Philadelphia 76ers guard Nik Stauskas for a dunk a during the second half of an NBA basketball game in Indianapolis, Sunday, March 26, 2017.
 The Pacers defeated the 76ers 107-94.

 Add your comments below